intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/Overview/distributed-tuning.md

              epochs=1,
              metric="accuracy")
 ```
-The `data` and `validation_data` can only be a tuple of numpy ndarrays.
+The `data` and `validation_data` in `fit` method can only be a tuple of numpy ndarrays.
 We haven't support *Data Create Function* now.
 The numpy ndarray should also be in the form of (x, y), where x is training input data and y is training target data.

 Finally, user can get the best learned model and the best hyper-parameters for further deployment.
 ```python